Steve2608/Computational-Data-Analytics/Exercise1.md

 | contact-lenses  | 3               | 4               | 1               |
 | hypothyroid     | 5               | 11              | 1               |

+ConjunctiveRule always contains 1 Rule, as expected.
+JRip wihout pruning always uses more rules than with pruning, as expected.
+However, for the wine dataset the noPruning option results in only 4 instead of 5 rules, wich is odd!

+All datasets result in only 3-5 rules with JRip and pruning, even for 'big' datasets like *hypothyroid* or *credit*.
+However, except for *car* where about 100 and after pruning about 50! rules are used, which is a lot considering that the *car* dataset has only 6 attributes.

 **Average number of Conditions per Classifier and Dataset (including default rule):**
 | Dataset         | JRip            | JRip noPruning  | ConjunctiveRule |
 | --------------- | --------------- | --------------- | --------------- |